zhanglab/psamm/docs/commands.rst

 the given model.
 The available commands can be seen using the help command given above, and are also described in more details below.

-To run the program with a model, use
+To run the program with a model, use the following command:

 .. code-block:: shell